-The Early Learning Scholarships Program provides scholarships to high need, at-risk children between the ages of three and five, to expand access to high quality pre-school programs.
-The Department of Education's Office of Early Learning reports that approximately 16,500 students were awarded scholarships in fiscal year 2018.
+The Early Learning Scholarships Program provides scholarships to high need, at-risk children under the age of five to expand access to high quality pre-school programs.
+The Department of Education's Office of Early Learning reports that over 15,000 scholarships were awarded in FY 2019.
 In order to qualify for a scholarship, a child's family must have income equal to or less than 185 percent of the federal poverty level or be able to demonstrate participation in other state or federal need based programs like nutrition assistance, child care assistance and/or Head Start.

-For school year 2018-19, a total of \$70.2 million will be awarded in scholarships.
+For school year 2019-20, over \$75 million is available for scholarships.
 Each eligible child may be awarded a scholarship worth up to \$7,500 per year.
 A student awarded a scholarship must continue to receive a scholarship until she/he enters kindergarten.
 Siblings of a student awarded a scholarship are eligible for scholarships as well, provided the siblings attend the same program.